PeepalFarm/peepalfarm.github.io/markdown/about.md

 "**[Badmash Peepal Farm]( /?p=farm)**" is our home space built in Himalayan Foothills to accommodate recovering injured stray animals, creatively maladjusted people who want to do good work, and an organic farm to provide a little bit for for all of us.

-## Mission
+## Current Mission

-We are doing short term **service** by doing animal welfare in our stray animal recovery center, and want to contribute towards long term fixes by encouraging and enabling compassion towards animals.
+It's dual prong.
+We are doing short term **service** by doing animal welfare in our stray animal recovery center, contributing towards long term fixes by encouraging and enabling compassion towards animals.
 Our methods of choice for that are **hactivism**, **community organization** and **good enterprise**.

 ## Vision